-To apply for an assessment, please refer to the BIG Register’s website.
+To apply for an assessment, please refer to the website of the BIG Register.

 The Association of Graduate Foreign Doctors (Vereniging voor Buitenlands Gediplomeerde Artsen, ‘VBGA’) was founded in 2014 by doctors trained abroad who themselves have experience with the assessment.
 If you have any questions about the assessment procedure, please do not hesitate to contact the association.
 The association can also put you in touch with Dutch GPs offering internships to foreign doctors who are preparing for their assessments.